happyDomain/happydomain/README.md

 ./happydomain
 ```

-After some initializations, it should show you:
+After some initialization, it should show you:

     Admin listening on ./happydomain.sock
     Ready, listening on :8081